chall3n/aguavamusic-database/README.md

    Spotify "CLIENT_ID" and "CLIENT_SECRET" (see instructions below)
 3. Frontend setup ('aguava' folder) navigate to the frontend directory, and install Node.js dependencies

-   You need to run both he backend and frontend servers simultaneously
+   You need to run both the backend and frontend servers simultaneously

 Setting up Spotify API Access